 And so much more!

-"The Philosophy that drives the Center for Teaching Excellence is that teaching is both a skill and an art.
+"The philosophy that drives the Center for Teaching Excellence is that teaching is both a skill and an art.
 It is our responsibility to make sure every faculty member has the opportunity to become a better teacher.
-In addition to helping experienced faculty improve their teaching, we also provide orientation and training for new faculty members, including graduate teaching assistants and adjuncts, with the goal that everyone teaching at UofSC will have opportunities to learn more about teaching." - Augie Grant, Director, CTE
+In addition to helping experienced faculty improve their teaching, we also provide orientation and training for new faculty members, including graduate teaching assistants and adjuncts, with the goal that everyone teaching at USC will have opportunities to learn more about teaching." - Augie Grant, Former Director, CTE

 What’s next for the harvest?

 Despite the implications of COVID-19, the Center for Teaching Excellence puts their best foot forward in completing the work that needs to be done at the University and beyond.

 For 2020-2021, the Center hopes to enhance the pedagogical knowledge and effectiveness of all who teach at USC.
 They also want to continue to provide resources and services to support the development of high quality distributed learning courses.